vEnhance/web.evanchen.cc/input/geombook.md

 - [List of mistakes in TeX format](https://github.com/vEnhance/egmo-book-errata)
 - [Instructions for submitting errata](https://github.com/vEnhance/egmo-book-errata#submitting-more-errata)

-Most mistakes are harmless, but a few of the mistakes are significant;
+Most mistakes are harmless, but a few of the mistakes are significant.
-the important ones are reproduced here, too.
+Here are the important ones:

 - On **page 4**, the proof of Theorem 1.3 is incomplete because it assumes that the point $O$ lies inside the triangle $ABC$.